Approval Voting: A Voice for Independents

 Plurality voting cripples Independents through artificially low support.
 Conversely, approval voting avoids this when it lets voters choose their favorites.
 So it makes sense that approval voting would give independents more accurate support.

-looked at this question for its state elections.
+And it does.
+A 2009 German study looked at this question for its state elections.
 Approval voting gave independent/third-party candidates roughly five times more support than with plurality.

 French researchers had this same question during their 2007 presidential election.
 And that election had 12 candidates.
 Voters there gave non-major candidates over three times more support with approval voting than under plurality.

 In that election, plurality eliminated the third-placed (and third-party) Centrist candidate before the runoff.
 Under approval, that eliminated Centrist candidate would have won.
 So not only does approval voting give more accurate measures of support, it can also change election outcomes.
 Here, it (unsurprisingly) chose the Centrist.